Back

 Keep out of the reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
-The expiration date corresponds to the last day of the specified month.
+Do not use this medicine after the expiry date which is stated on the carton and blister after “EXP”.
+The expiry date refers to the last day of that month.

-Store in original packaging to protect from moisture.
+Store in the original package in order to protect from moisture.

-6. Contents of the package and additional information
+6. Contents of the pack and other information

 What Diperam HCT contains